-If you need medication regularly, you can agree a repeat description after discussing it with a GP.
-You can then order regular medication, without an appointment.
-You can also make the request through your local pharmacy.
-You can request other medication, but you may need to make an appointment to discuss your request with a GP first.
+If you need medication regularly, you can get a repeat prescription after discussing it with a GP.
+You can then order this medication without an appointment by:

 When you’re discharged from hospital, you should normally receive five days supply of medication.